-Hi, I’m Andy Brovey, The Portable Prof. I’ve been helping others make sense and make use of technology for almost 30 years.
-Much of that time I taught teachers and support staff to use technology.
+Hi, I’m Andy Brovey.
+I’ve been helping others make sense and make use of technology for almost 30 years.
+Much of that time I taught teachers how to use technology.
 They wanted to improve their own skills and help others apply technology to teaching, learning and leadership.

 In 2010, I started the website iPad Academy to share what I was learning about Apple’s new tablet computer.
 In 2011, I began offering iPad training in person and then online through my iPad Academy Master Class video series.
 Today, 50,000+ visitors per month drop by my iPad Academy website.
-More than 4,600 subscribe to my iPad Tip Sheet.
+More than 4,600 subscribed to my iPad Tip Sheet.
 Over 1,000 people registered for my online iPad class.
-I continue to lead workshops for school personnel, business employees and lifelong learners (what some call senior citizens, perhaps my favorite group of students eager to learn).
-I’ve also built a few websites with WordPress, including the one you’re seeing now.
+For the past five years I’ve had the privilege of working with the faculty and students of Valdosta Early College Academy (VECA) on a 1:1 iPad integration project.
+I’ve also built a few educational websites with WordPress, including the one you’re seeing now.

 Why I Started Teach About Tech

 In 2007, I was honored to be named an Apple Distinguished Educator (ADE).
 ADEs are part of a global community of education leaders recognized for their work with Apple technology in and out of the classroom.
-My Portable Prof brand originated in an exercise at an ADE Summer Institute on defining our professional roles.
 One of the great benefits of being an Apple Distinguished Educator is the generosity of fellow ADEs.
 Through our online and in person connections, we answer requests for the best ways to help others learn about various technology topics.
-We openly share lesson plans and teaching resources with other ADEs who are leading training and fostering professional development.
-I thought about how this type of sharing could happen among other talented technology trainers.
+We openly share lesson plans and teaching resources.
+I thought about how this type of sharing could happen among other talented teachers.

-Thanks for stopping by and for taking the time to read our story.
-I invite you to browse the training resources on Teach About Tech and set up a free shop to showcase your own creations.
+Thanks for stopping by and for taking the time to read my story.
+I invite you to browse the educational resources on Teach About Tech and set up a free shop to showcase your own STEAM creations.

 All the best!